-Using a transmission fluid other than the manufacturer's recommended fluid may cause deterioration in transmission shift quality and/or torque converter shudder, and will require more frequent fluid and filter changes.
-Refer to "Fluids, Lubricants, and Genuine Parts" in this section for fluid specifications.
+Using a transmission fluid other than the manufacturer's recommended fluid may cause deterioration in transmission shift quality and/or torque converter shudder.
+Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for fluid specifications.

 Special Additives

 The manufacturer strongly recommends against using any special additives in the transmission.